sergemazille/reveal-basis/README.md

 ```

+#### Override default styles

+One of the advantages of installing Reveal Basis via NPM is that you can change library style defaults with Sass.

+You can find all the variables names used by the library in `node_modules/reveal-basis/src/style/components/_variables.scss` file.

+To override those values, just redeclare them in your own sass build process, [as you would do with Bootstrap variables](https://getbootstrap.com/docs/4.0/getting-started/options/) for example.

 ### Note on installation

 You shouldn't use both `<script>` **and** `npm install` in your project as it will initialize `spinner` and `overlay` elements twice.